theanine3D/overte-addons/README.md

 My personal collection of scripts, shaders, and addons for the open source social VR platform, [Overte](https://overte.org/).

 ## Bridge Server
 A WebSockets server script that runs within an existing Overte domain server.
 The bridge server provides a friendly WebSockets API for other software, engines, and platforms to connect to the Overte domain server and interact with it.
-A simple CLI client is in the works to showcase what the bridge server can do.
-Setup instructions will be provided once further testing has completed.
-Note: extremely alpha and in need of more testing, so do not use in a production environment yet.
+A simple CLI client is provided that can be used to interface with the bridge server via command line promps.
+Blender bridge and AI functions are on the roadmap.

 Currently, Overte randomizes the port of every WebSocketsServer, making this script less useful.
 However, [an issue](https://github.com/overte-org/overte/issues/396) has been created for this limitation in Overte to be addressed.